OSLC/developing-oslc-applications/_harp/iotp_adaptor/rootservices.md

 The URL for the rootservices document has to be provided when adding a Friend to an consuming jazz.net application.
 This rootservices document provide the information the consuming server needs in order to use OSLC services provided by the server.

-CE4IoTConnector, and other servers that want to integrate with the jazz.net apps need to provide at least three categories of information:
+iotp-adaptor, and other servers that want to integrate with the jazz.net apps need to provide at least three categories of information:

 1. The URLs to the provided service provider catalog - for artifact container associations
 2. The OAuth authentication URLs - for OAuth authentication when adding a friend
 3. The TRS provider - for adding LQE data sources

-## Sample CE4IoTConnector rootservices resource
+## Sample iotp-adaptor rootservices resource

-Here's a sample of the CE4IoTConnector rootservices document, and a sample of the minimum information a server needs to provide for the jazz.net apps to be able to integrate with them:
+Here's a sample of the iotp-adaptor rootservices document, and a sample of the minimum information a server needs to provide for the jazz.net apps to be able to integrate with them:

 ```
 <?xml version="1.0" encoding="UTF-8"?>